Alfresco/acs-deployment/docs/helm/autoscaling.md

 need to set the `kedaIdleReplicas` to `0` for all tengines, otherwise the T-router will eventually crash.

-If you want to use an external ActiveMQ broker instead of the embeded one (recommended), you can set the following values:
+If you want to use an external ActiveMQ broker instead of the embedded one (recommended), you can set the following values:

 ```yaml